dbAPIator/dbapi/README.md

 ## Contributing

-We welcome contributions to dbAPIator!
+We welcome contributions to dbAPI!
 Please feel free to submit a pull request or open an issue.

 ## License

-dbAPIator is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+dbAPI is licensed under the MIT License.
+See the [LICENSE](LICENSE.md) file for details.